flores-o/trainfinity/README.md

 - you are generating 100$/minute so the bank give you a loan of 10000$.
 You can now build a...

 GAME FEATURES:
+- [ ] highest score (leaderboard)
 - [ ] autosave: game save every 1 minute
+Saving looks like a feature that would really improve game duration.
+What do we need to serialise?
+- player (level)
+- grid, what is on every block.
+For every building (coal, level)
+- locomotives + wagons
+- code on the computer

-- [ ] build better creation toolbox (1 image for each buildable train, capacity: vagons)
+- [- ] build better creation toolbox (1 image for each buildable train, capacity: vagons)
 - [ ] make train stop if it go one direction
 - [x] **delete railway**
 - [ ] **fix unreadble text when two text boxes collide**